Multi-Instrument Mode

 Get a sophisticated test system up and running in minutes with our intuitive user interface.
 All of the instruments are preconfigured to run together on the FPGA, so no complex wiring or coding is required.

 Multi-Instrument Mode allows you to run up to eight software-defined test instruments simultaneously, with full access to the platform’s analog front end, internal inputs, and back panel triggering.
-It’s easy to select the instruments you want to incorporate in your setup directly from the Multi-Instrument Mode interface in MokuOS.
+Select the instruments you want to incorporate in your setup directly from the Multi-Instrument Mode interface in MokuOS.

 You can deploy up to eight software-defined instruments simultaneously in Multi-Instrument Mode for Moku:Delta, and four for Moku:Pro.
-For Moku:Lab and Moku:Go, you can deploy two instruments in tandem.
+For Moku:Lab and Moku:Go, you can deploy three instruments in tandem.

 You can configure Multi-Instrument Mode directly on the Moku app for iPad or desktop.
 Download a free demo of the app here.